seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 *Enter PETER*

 **PETER**
-Musicians, O, musicians, ‘Heart’s ease, Heart’s
+Musicians, O, musicians, 'Heart's ease, Heart's
-ease:’ O, an you will have me live, play ‘Heart’s ease.’
+ease:' O, an you will have me live, play 'Heart's ease.'

 **First Musician**
-Why ‘Heart’s ease?’
+Why 'Heart's ease?'

 **PETER**
-O, musicians, because my heart itself plays ‘My
+O, musicians, because my heart itself plays 'My
-heart is full of woe:’ O, play me some merry dump,
+heart is full of woe:' O, play me some merry dump,
 to comfort me.

 **First Musician**
-Not a dump we; ’tis no time to play now.
+Not a dump we; 'tis no time to play now.

 **PETER**
 You will not, then?